 I look down at her and notice she is bleeding too.
 The blood is trickling down her forehead, elegantly just like herself.
 We really are one in the same now, she is going through what I am right now.
 I can do this, if not for me I'll do it for her!
 She’s the one who took me in, after I found her.
 We were both abandoned, and now we are together.
 I still remember the day when I met her, I instantly knew she was different from anyone else—

-I got so caught up in the memories that I began losing my balance.
-Trying my hardest to correct it, I end up dropping the metal sheet.
-Next thing I know, i'm falling toward the ground.
-After landing in the dirt, suprsingnly no pain can be felt.
+The metal sheet slips from my hands and lands near Nu Wa.
+Flailing does nothing to help as my shoes loose footing.
+Next thing I know, I'm falling toward the ground.
+After landing in the dirt, no pain can be felt.
 Being connected to a goddess does have its perks.
-My bells are ringing, oh wait, I think that's coming from my head.
-My vision is a bit hazy, and I see a shadow appear over me.
+The bells on my hat are ringing.
+Wait a minute, that ringing is in my head!
+My vision is a bit hazy as a shadow appears over me.

 “What happened Qiaokeli?
-You were doing great until you suddenly broke concentration.”
-Nu asks.
+You did great until you suddenly broke concentration.”
+Nu Wa asks.

-“Well, um I began thinking of when I met you and the next thing I knew, I was here on the ground.”
-I respond.
+“Well, um I was thinking of when I met you and the next thing I knew, I was here on the ground.”

-“You did better than you normally do, even if you didn’t awaken to this element properly.
+“You did much better than you normally do, even if you failed to awaken this element properly.
 Now get up, dust yourself off.
 I need you to go into the village.”

 “Calm yourself.
 I need you to pick up some ingredients for our dinner.”

 Nu Wa writes out a list, and sends me out with my green backpack.
 I walk down the stone trail from our house, as we are a far walk from the village.
 I can see it downhill, cloaked in orange leafed trees.
 The river beside the trail is calm like normal.
 Soon I pass by a merchant carriage pulled by a rhino.
-There is tons of food in it, but I have to go to a specific store since they carry Nu Wa's favorite fish.
 It’s amazing how they are able to get the rhinos to listen so well!
 It grunts at me as I pass by, but I don’t mind it.
 They are more reliable than those lousy tigers we used to have here.
 As I am humming to myself, a strange feeling comes over me.
 I turn around and BANG!
-A loud noise cuts the silence.
-I quickly duck behind a tree and watch what's happening.
+A loud noise cuts through the sounds of nature.
+After ducking behind a tree, I peek around.
 It looks like a thief is robbing a merchant with gun in hand.
 He suddenly kicks the merchant away, and hops onto the carriage.
-No way, he is stealing the entire carriage!
+This guy is stealing the entire carriage!
 I can’t sit back and watch this; Nu Wa would never forgive me.

 “Huh, who left this kid out here?
 Eh, not my problem.
 I got the stuff now time to get away!” he says.

-Now is the time to do it, prove to myself I can do this.
+Now its time to prove I can do this.
 I reach into my bag and pull out the wand Nu Wa gave me.
-I have yet to get this thing to work, but maybe today will be different.
+Maybe today will be different but I have yet to get this thing to work.
 I stare at the wand and begin picturing Nu Wa.
 Then the thoughts of the metal sheet run through my head.
-Suddenly, I begin feeling the metal poking my body like before.
+Suddenly the feeling of metal pokes my body like before.
 This time it doesn’t hurt at all.
 Oh yeah buddy, I'm coming for you!
-I point the wand at the thief, and it begins to light up the same silver color I saw during the Ming Xiang.
-The Hanzi for Jīn appears floating in front of me, and I begin feeling something building up inside.
+I point the wand at the thief and it shines to life.
+The silver color from the Ming Xiang illuminates the shade from the trees.
+Orange leaves blow around us from the force of the wand.
+The Hanzi for Jīn appears floating in front of me.
+A deep feeling of energy is building up inside.
 It feels like I can take on anything!

 “I’m stopping a petty thief in his dirty tracks!
 Now take this!
 Qiaokeli attack go!”

-I release the building feeling into the wand, and it begins shooting out chunks of metal.
-They head straight for him, and he quickly ducks down, avoiding them.
+All of the building energy is released, creating chunks of metal.
+They head straight for him but the thief ducks down, avoiding the silver rain.
 He gets up and runs to the other side of carriage.

 “Oh no you don’t!”
-I create some more metal chunks and send them flying his way.
-They crash into the side of carriage, knocking him on the ground.
+More energy releases from within as metal chunks fly toward him.
+They crash into the side of carriage, knocking the thief on the ground.